-To an empty hall, the Minnesota Orchestra plays a goodbye — for now.
+To an empty hall, the Minnesota Orchestra plays a goodbye — for now

 “Welcome to Orchestra Hall for a live, history-in-the-making broadcast with the Minnesota Orchestra,” host Melissa Ousley began Classical Minnesota Public Radio’s live broadcast of the March 13 concert, which also included Dmitri Shostakovich’s Symphony No. 7, known as the Leningrad Symphony.
 A recording of that concert is now available online.

-Earlier that week, as officials warned against crowds of 1,000, then 500, then 250, the Minnesota Orchestra, like so many arts organizations statewide, made the call to cancel and postpone weeks of performances.
+Earlier that week, as officials warned against crowds of 1,000, then 500, then 250, the Minnesota Orchestra, like so many arts organizations statewide, made the call to cancel or postpone weeks of performances.
 Still, they toyed with the idea of playing for radio, for the last time for who knows how long.

 “We had been working in close quarters all week, anyway,” said Andrew Chappell, bass trombone, before the concert began.
 “It seemed like a reasonable thing to do and a meaningful thing to do for the community.”